A needs analysis for the barriers to adoption of strip and disc systems on Eyre Peninsula

 2. A list of potential risks and benefits (pros and cons) for those considering the adoption of strip and disc farming systems

-3. A couple of case studies featuring growers Kelvin Tiller, Pinery, and Paul Bammann, Cleve, as well as agronomist Michael Brougham (Elders Roseworthy) who were invited to share their experience of strip and disc systems with EP growers at a workshop held at Rudall in March 2024.
+3. Case studies featuring growers Kelvin Tiller, Pinery, and Paul Bammann, Cleve, as well as agronomist Michael Brougham (Elders Roseworthy) who were invited to share their experience of strip and disc systems with EP growers at a workshop held at Rudall in March 2024.

 4. A podcast with Kelvin Tiller (farmer), Michael Brougham (agronomist) and Royce Pitchford (agribusiness consultant) discussing different aspects of adopting strip and disc farming systems.